 Typically when a tree is cut down, the roots will stop growing and die.
 However, in some cases trees may develop root sprouts.
 In this case, the only way to resolve the problem is to totally grind down or remove the stump.
 Even if the stump does not develop sprouts, it will eventually start to decay and become an attraction for bees, termites, and other insects.
 The stump may also present a risk for spreading diseases to healthy trees surrounding the area.
 Ultimately, stump grinding or stump removal allows for repair, replanting, and landscaping of the area.

-For homeowners, this kind of preventative maintenance may help you to protect the value of your home in the long run (aside from the obvious aesthetic benefits).
+For homeowners, this kind of preventative maintenance and hiring a tree care professional may help you to protect the value of your home in the long run (aside from the obvious aesthetic benefits).